Learn how to smoke a whole chicken using a Pit Boss pellet grill, and why it is one of easiest, and tastiest, ways to smoke a whole chicken!

 - Place the chickens on a wire rack placed on top of a baking sheet.

-- Mix together the 4 Tbsp Kosher salt and 1 Tbsp pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken.
-DO NOT use cooking oil to adhere or skin will not get crispy.4 Tbsp Kosher Salt, 1 Tbsp Fresh Course Ground Black Pepper
+- Mix together the 4 tablespoon Kosher salt and 1 tablespoon pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken.
+DO NOT use cooking oil to adhere or skin will not get crispy.4 tablespoon Kosher Salt, 1 tablespoon Fresh Course Ground Black Pepper

 - Place the baking sheet in the refrigerator overnight or for at least 4-6 hours.